lichristopher/100days-of-code-2019/README.md

 - whatt is `__v` in mongoose
 - what is `useCreateIndex` and `useNewUrlParser` in mongoose
 - In the video Resource Reading Endpoints Part II, Why the teacher didn't send status code (404) when database returns an empty array(using find({})) but sent status code(404) when database cannot find a single document using `findById(_id)`

+# Day 12
+-

+Questions
+- What is the difference between form-data, x-www-form-urlencoded and raw in the Postman